-There’s been a lot of buzz lately around the purported health benefits of infrared saunas, with many people suggesting they’re better than traditional steam saunas.
+There’s been a lot of buzz lately around the purported health benefits of infrared saunas, with many functional medicine practitioners suggesting they’re better than traditional steam saunas.
 I wanted to find out what the hype is all about, so I decided to research the scientific evidence behind red and infrared light therapy.

 Additionally, I decided to purchase an infrared sauna so I could see first-hand how effective they are for recovery, stress management, calorie burn, weight loss and more.

 The History of Saunas